Pyprohly/reddit-api-doc-notes/docs/api-reference/moderation.rst

    :header: "Field","Type (hint)","Description"
    :escape: \

    "...","...","Common listing parameters.
-See :ref:`Listings overview <listings_overview>`.
+See :ref:`Listings overview <listings-overview>`.

    The `limit` can be up to 500.
 (Numbers outside the range of 1-500 will be clamped within range.)"
    "type","string","The action type to filter on."